yoavst/ida-objc-helper/README.md

-# IDA Objc Helper
+# IDA iOS Helper

-A plugin for IDA Pro 9.0+ to help with Objective-C code analysis.
+A plugin for IDA Pro 9.0+ to help with iOS code analysis.

 ## Supported features

+- KernelCache
+    - Calls to `OSBaseClass::safeMetaCast` apply type info on the result.
+    - When the keyboard is on a virtual call (`cls->vcall()`), Shift+X will show a dialog with all the possible implementations of the virtual method.
+It requires vtable symbols to be present.
+    - When in a C++ method named Class::func, Ctrl+T will change the first argument to `Class* this`.
+Also works for Obj-C instance methods.
+    - Name globals from `OSSymbol::fromConst*` calls, and locals from `get/setProperty` calls.
+- Objective-C
     - Hide memory management
       functions - `objc_retain`, `objc_release`, `objc_autorelease`, `objc_retainAutoreleasedReturnValue`.
         - Optimize `_objc_storeStrong` to an assignment.
-- Remove `__break` calls.
-- Calls to `OSBaseClass::safeMetaCast` apply type info on the result.
     - collapse `__os_log_impl` calls.
-- collapse blocks initializers and detect `__block` variables (use Alt+Shift+S to trigger detection).
     - Hide selectors and static classes from Objective-c calls.
     - When in Obj-C method, Ctrl+4 will show xrefs to the selector.
-- When the keyboard is on a virtual call (`cls->vcall()`), Shift+X will show a dialog with all the possible implementations of the virtual method.
-It requires vtable symbols to be present.
-- When in a C++ method named Class::func, Ctrl+T will change the first argument to `Class* this`.
-Also works for Obj-C instance methods.
+- Common
+    - Remove `__break` calls.
+    - collapse blocks initializers and detect `__block` variables (use Alt+Shift+S to trigger detection).

 ## Installation